tomlim2/cp1/hw10/proposal.md

 References and links
-  Final look will look like this https://www.deviantart.com/starshelx/art/Abstract-Spikes-213158849
+  Final look would look like this https://www.deviantart.com/starshelx/art/Abstract-Spikes-213158849

   WebGL and Data Visualisation